 Migrate your Storage Account to Azure Resource Manager to get all of the latest Azure features

-Migrate your Storage Account deployment model to Azure Resource Manager (ARM) to take advantage of template deployments, additional security options, and the ability to upgrade to a GPv2 account for utilization of Azure Storage's latest features.
-Advisor will identify any stand-alone storage accounts that are using the Classic deployment model and recommends migrating to the ARM deployment model.
+Migrate your Storage Account deployment model to Azure Resource Manager (Resource Manager) to take advantage of template deployments, additional security options, and the ability to upgrade to a GPv2 account for utilization of Azure Storage's latest features.
+Advisor will identify any stand-alone storage accounts that are using the Classic deployment model and recommends migrating to the Resource Manager deployment model.

-Classic alerts in Azure Monitor is announced to retire in June 2019, it is recommended that you upgrade your classic storage account to ARM to retain alerting functionality with the new platform.
+Classic alerts in Azure Monitor are scheduled to retire in June 2019.
+We recommended that you upgrade your classic storage account to use Resource Manager to retain alerting functionality with the new platform.
 For more information, see Classic Alerts Retirement.